華文

 2. Sign treaties.
 Join federations with machine-readable terms for sharing, dispute, repair, and appeal.

 3. Run exit drills.
-Practice handover twice a year and verify portability and continuity.
+Practise handover twice a year and verify portability and continuity.

 4. Escalate by subsidiarity.
 Escalate only when the local steward cannot handle life-and-safety or livelihood harms; log why and for how long.